Anton-Blyzniuk/Anton-Blyzniuk/README.md

 Hi 👋 My name is Anton Bliznuk
 =============================

-Python Developer | Django, DRF, FastAPI, Aiogram, Web Scraping
+Python Developer | Django, DRF, FastAPI, Web Scraping
 --------------------------------------------------------------

 My name is Anton, I’m 19 years old, and I’ve been programming for over 3 years - mostly using Python.
 I first discovered Python back in school, and from the moment I wrote my first lines of code, I knew it was something special.
 Since then, I’ve been constantly learning and building - experimenting with projects, automating tasks, and creating applications driven by curiosity and passion.